 What Happens After You Apply for Spousal Sponsorship to Canada?

-Upon approval of the sponsorship undertaking, the permanent residence application is sent to the relevant processing office for further assessment.
-Conversely, if the sponsorship undertaking is declined, the applicant receives an email or letter detailing the reasons for the refusal.
+Upon approval of the sponsorship undertaking, the relevant processing office gets the permanent residence application for further assessment.
+Conversely, if its not approved, the applicant receives an email or letter detailing the reasons for the refusal.

 How To Apply as a Sponsored Spouse or Common-Law Partner in Canada?